Undercover officers posing as children online leads to 12 arrests on Jacksonville Sex Crimes charges

 Pleading guilty to or being convicted of either charge would require the defendant to register as a sexual offender.
 In cases such as this were multiple people are caught in a sting on similar charges, usually a deal from the state won't get any better than what the first pleads guilty to.
 Defendants want to get an idea of the time others are getting before they agree to a deal, but there can sometimes be a benefit to being the first one in.
 In a similar sting in St. Johns County in 2012, those who took their cases to trial ended up with significantly longer prison sentences.
 That can be the case, however, in any Jacksonville Criminal Defense case, not just those involving a sting and multiple defendants.
 Our Jacksonville Sex Crimes attorney has represented many clients who are among several defendants in a case, and will help you or your loved one understand the charges and let you decide how to proceed in the case.

 If you or a loved one needs a criminal defense attorney in Jacksonville or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a FREE CONSULTATION.
-Our Clay County Sex Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.
+Our Jacksonville Sex Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.